Artisan-Lab/tag-std/pre-RFC.md

 ## Terms: requirement, property, and tag

 The unit of a piece of safety information is called a safety requirement, property, or tag.
 Nuances are
-* a safety requirement is descriptive in text
+* a safety requirement is descriptive in text.
 * a safety propety is structured and formalized to be made of a keyword (i.e. ident) of a type, arguments and short description;
-  ideally string interpolation is able to perform on it so that a property is as much reusable as possible
+  ideally string interpolation is able to perform on it so that a property is as much reusable as possible.
 * a safety tag is a [tool attribute](https://doc.rust-lang.org/reference/attributes.html#tool-attributes) in the form of `#[safety::type::Prop(args, ...)]` where `safety` is a crate name or tool name, `type` is one of `{precond,hazard,option}`, and `Prop(args, ...)` is a safety property.
 For safety propeties in libcore and libstd, refer to [this document](https://github.com/Artisan-Lab/tag-std/blob/main/primitive-sp.md) and [paper](https://arxiv.org/abs/2504.21312).
 For property types:
-  * **precond** denotes a safety requirement that must be satisfied before invoking an unsafe API; most unsafe APIs may have this
+  * **precond** denotes a safety requirement that must be satisfied before invoking an unsafe API; most unsafe APIs may have this.
-  * **hazard** denotes invoking the unsafe API may temporarily leave the program in a vulnerable state; e.g. [`String::as_bytes_mut`]
+  * **hazard** denotes invoking the unsafe API may temporarily leave the program in a vulnerable state; e.g. [`String::as_bytes_mut`].
   * **option** denotes optional precondition for the unsafe API; if such condition is satisfied, they can ensure the safety invariant;
-    e.g. see the following example of [`ptr::read`]
+    e.g. see the following example of `ptr::read`.

 [`String::as_bytes_mut`]: https://doc.rust-lang.org/std/string/struct.String.html#method.as_bytes_mut
 [`ptr::read`]: https://doc.rust-lang.org/std/ptr/fn.read.html